cosmos/cosmos-sdk/docs/spec/store/README.md

 prefix-based iteration, including reverse iteration.

-Typically, each module has it's own dedicated `KVStore` instance, which it can get access to via the `sdk.Context` and the use of a pointer-based named key, `KVStoreKey`.
+Typically, each module has it's own dedicated `KVStore` instance, which it can get access to via the `sdk.Context` and the use of a pointer-based named key -- `KVStoreKey`.
 The `KVStoreKey` provides pseudo-OCAP.
-How a `KVStoreKey` maps exactly to a `KVStore` will be illustrated below through the `CommitMultiStore`.
+How a exactly a `KVStoreKey` maps to a `KVStore` will be illustrated below through the `CommitMultiStore`.

+Note, a `KVStore` cannot directly commit state.
+Instead, a `KVStore` can be wrapped by a `CacheKVStore` which extends a `KVStore` and provides the ability for the caller to execute `Write()` which commits state to the underlying state storage.
+Note, this doesn't actually flush writes to disk.

+### `CommitMultiStore`